 We fuel creative journeys through convenient and innovative learning models that provide broad access to the college’s rigorous art and design education.

-For non-degree seeking students, each semester (Fall, Winter, Spring, and Summer), MICA provides a wide range of community education in fine arts and professional practice design courses, youth programs, and art-based travel experiences.
+For non-degree seeking students, each semester (Fall, Winter, Spring, and Summer), we provide a wide range of community education in fine arts and professional practice design courses, youth and teen programs, and art-based travel experiences.

 Through Community Education courses, taught by MICA’s excellent faculty, adult artists can build skills and develop confidence in a variety of fine art disciplines.
 Introductory courses provide the foundation for learning techniques and concepts while advanced courses encourage students to further explore their creativity.

 Design professionals can advance their knowledge through MICA’s Professional Practice courses in the areas of graphic design, web design, advertising, and creative entrepreneurship.
 Real-world issues are discussed and innovative projects are assigned to provide a well-rounded, meaningful experience aimed at preparing students for challenges that are faced in art and design careers.

 From drawing and painting to digital illustration and photography and everything in between, workshops for students in grades K-8 are designed to spark creativity, encourage invention, and nurture artistic innovation.
 Students study and work in a spectrum of media that form the foundation of art and design.
 YPS Art and Design Courses are offered during the school year as Weekend Art Classes, and during the Summer as Summer Art Camp.

 Hone in on your skills while creating pieces for your portfolio.
 High School Studios helps students in grades 9-12 get a head start on understanding what colleges are looking for and how to develop a collection of work that stands out.
 Students can learn about new areas of art and design, experiment with new mediums, and gain more experience in one they love.